Erca94/HandMadeDistributedFileSystem/README.md

 # HandMadeDistributedFileSystem

-### H(M)DFS - HandMade Distributed File System
+## H(M)DFS - HandMade Distributed File System

-The HandMade Distributed File System - H(M)DFS - is an implementation of a distributed file system realized by Marco Pavia that runs in a cluster of nodes and is designed to be fault-tolerant.
+The HandMade Distributed File System - H(M)DFS - is a simplified implementation of a distributed file system realized by Marco Pavia that runs in a cluster of nodes and is designed to be fault-tolerant.
 The system has been implemented in Python 3.7 and any machine that supports Python 3 can run the software.

+## Architecture description

 There are two types of nodes:

 - the Namenodes: they manage the file system namespace and metadata, regulate access to files and directories by clients;